RunLLM/gitbook/workflows/creating-a-workflow.md

 # Creating a Workflow

 {% hint style="info" %}
 This guide assumes you've already created an Aqueduct API client.
-If you haven't done that, please see the [quickstart guide](../quickstart-guide.md "mention") for more details.
+If you haven't done that, please see the [quickstart-guide.md](../quickstart-guide.md "mention") for more details.
 {% endhint %}

 ### Defining a Workflow